susanyang17/doc/dev-ref/Using_Spreadsheet_JSP_Tag.md

     }
 ...
 }
+{% endhighlight %}
 ```

-  - Line 13: The `result` is a JSONObject that will be sent back to
+  - Line 13: The `result` is a JSONObject that will be sent back to the
     client.
 You can put any data you like according to your business
-    requirement because you can get it in `app4l.jsp` and handle by
+    requirement because you can get it in `app4l.jsp` and handle it by
     yourself.
 In our case, we put a validation message in order and show
     it with Javascript.
   - Line 25: You can handle your business logic here and return a final